 Information about catchment areas can be obtained from the School Admissions Team or from the school.
 A map of each school's catchment area is attached to this policy.

-The child concerned must be resident in the catchment area by 26 February 2023 to qualify under this criterion in the normal primary admissions round.
+The child concerned must be resident in the catchment area by 26 February 2024 to qualify under this criterion in the normal primary admissions round.

-If the number of applicants meeting the first two criteria is greater than the published admission number/number of available places, priority will be given first to those who meet Criterion (i); and then those who fulfil Criterion (ii) will be prioritised using Criterion (iii), and then Criterion (iv).
+If the number of applicants meeting the first two criteria is greater than the published admission number/number of available places, priority will be given first to those who meet Criterion (i); and then those who fulfil Criterion (ii) will be prioritised using Criterion (iii), then Criterion (iv) and then Criterion (v).

 Criterion (iii) - Places will next be allocated to children who will have a sibling attending the school at the time of admission.
+For Penshurst Primary School this will be extended to include children who will have a sibling attending Hessle High School (as part of The Hessle Academy) in Years 7-11 at the time of admission.

-If the number of applicants meeting the first three criteria is greater than the published admission number/number of available places, priority will be given first to those who meet Criterion (i) and then Criterion (ii); and then those who fulfil Criterion (iii) will be prioritised using Criterion (iv).
+If the number of applicants meeting the first three criteria is greater than the published admission number/number of available places, priority will be given first to those who meet Criterion (i) and then Criterion (ii); and then those who fulfil Criterion (iii) will be prioritised using Criterion (iv) and then Criterion (v).